Houston County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: The temporary driving permit you received at the time of your arrest is valid until your ALR hearing (if requested) or until the suspension period begins.
+• Temporary Permit: After your arrest, you should have received a temporary driving permit.
+This permit is valid until your ALR hearing or until the suspension period begins, whichever comes first.

 If You Refused Testing